 The innovative and rigorous nursing curricula includes courses in basic, social and nursing sciences and classes that fulfill the requirements of Marquette’s core course of study.
 Course methodologies include lectures; seminars; and laboratory, clinical and simulated learning experiences.
 These methodologies facilitate students to develop strong clinical reasoning and decision-making abilities.
 Students may pursue personal interests by selecting elective courses, including study abroad experiences and the Les Aspin Center for Government's internship program in Washington D.C.

 Marquette offers six bachelor of science in nursing programs.
 Students may also choose to minor in an area of study (e.g., foreign language).
-Specialized program plans are developed for the minor in conjunction with the academic advising coordinator.
+Specialized program plans are developed for the minor in conjunction with your academic advisor.